rspeer/python-ftfy/docs/index.rst

 because it is extremely difficult to detect which mixup in particular is the one that happened.

-We also can't handle the non-UTF encodings used for Chinese, Japanese, and Korean, such as ``shift-jis`` and ``gb18030``.
+We also can't handle the legacy encodings used for Chinese, Japanese, and Korean, such as ``shift-jis`` and ``gb18030``.
 See `issue #34
 <https://github.com/LuminosoInsight/python-ftfy/issues/34>`_ for why this is so
 hard.